-To receive a replacement card please see the Bursar's office on the second floorwithdraw.
+To receive a replacement card please see the Bursar's office on the second floor located near the Welcome and Advising Center.
 The fee for a replacement access card is \$15.00.

 ITEMS FOR OBTAINING AN ACCESS CARD

 Documents needed for obtaining a parking access card